 RECOGNIZING PSYCHOLOGICAL DISTRESS

-Article written with Fondation Marie-Vincent
+Article written in collaboration with the Marie-Vincent Foundation

-What is sexual abuse ?
+What is sexual abuse?

-Therefore, acts of sexual violence violate a teen’s basic human rights, damage their physical and psychological integrity, and compromise their safety.
+Acts of sexual violence violate a teen’s basic human rights, damage their physical and psychological integrity, and compromise their safety.

 Find out more about the different forms of sexual violence